bimalc/trace-hotswap-agent-bak/README.md

-# Trace Agent
+# Trace HotSwap Agent

-While analyzing java process whihc is stuck/hanging or is having some performance related issues, lots of time we do not want to restart the process and start with specific argumets or change log level.
-This can be because we are not sure when ( or even where in distributed environment) it will happen next  or we might not have flexiblity to change the log level if the app is in production.
+While analyzing java process which is stuck or hanging or having some performance issues, we want to extract as much info as possible without have to restart it with different DEBUG level or with added code or library.

-We want to hook some tool to the process and gather as much data as possile.
+This is a java agent which attaches to a running jvm and can alter log levels or trace various methods based on configurable simple text file.

-This is a java agent whihc attaches to a running jvm and alter log levels or trace various methods based on configurable simple text file.
+Forked and modified from https://github.com/attilapiros/trace-agent

 # The example